12th August 2026

 A case study in how to breathe new life into a tired neighbourhood pub, The Beck & Call has quickly become a Meanwood favourite since its transformation from the True Briton.
 It’s a big old place, given a redesign and a lick of paint by the fine people behind Headrow House and Belgrave.

-Expect quality beers, top notch pub food – the pork and apple burger is spot on, Sunday roasts are both deliciously generous – and a family-friendly feel.
+Expect quality beer, generous pub food and a family-friendly atmosphere.
+The sriracha butter chicken burger hits the spot, while Sunday brings deliciously generous roasts.
 There’s even a playground for the little ones, screens for that essential Thursday night Europa Conference tie and loads of outdoor space for those al fresco sessions.

 The Meanwood Tavern